janelia-flyem/SegmentationEvaluationConsole/README.md

 ![Picture](https://raw.githubusercontent.com/janelia-flyem/SegmentationEvaluationConsole/master/tutorial/overallview.png)

 The goal of this app is to provide insight into the places where segmentation succeeds and fails.
 To this end, it shows information as a function of both the segmented body and the X,Y,Z location, not just as a summary stat.
 It also shows many summary stats to provide a better basis of a comparison between segmentations.
+The target domain is to analyze segmentation for EM connectomics (see the [Fly EM project](https://www.janelia.org/project-team/fly-em)).
+While some of the terminology and application are geared to this domain, some of this effort could be reused in a more general sense.

 ##Installation and Usage